project-chip/connectedhomeip/src/controller/python/README.md

 In this tutorial, the [Matter: Light Bulb](/examples/lighting-app) example with Bluetooth LE commissioning will be used, but similar steps can be executed with the rest of the examples.
 Check [Matter examples](/examples) for the list of available samples.

-Build and program the device with the Matter accessory firmware by following the example's documentation, for example [nRF Connect Lighting Example Application](/examples/lightigng-app/nrfconnect).
+Build and program the device with the Matter accessory firmware by following the example's documentation.

 ### 2. Enable Bluetooth LE advertising on Matter accessory device.